-If that makes you feel a little queasy inside because you really value your privacy, try opaque fabric curtains made from linen or silky textures.
+If that makes you feel a little queasy inside because you really value your privacy, try outdoor festoon lights and opaque fabric curtains made from linen or silky textures.
 These fabrics are lightweight so that still don’t take up a lot of window space when open and allow the light to seep through them as well.

 As well as this, you can place the curtain rail much higher than the window frame to create the illusion of a large window, and at the same time, bring more light into the room.
 Again another way to encourage natural light into a room is opting for light tones such as light-grey.
 These light tones allow the sun’s rays to bounce off them reflecting more light into the room whereas dark colors will only absorb the light.